A recent study investigated how ghrelin, a stomach hormone, promotes individuals’ conditioning to food-related odours and eating behaviours.

 Hypersensitivity to food images and smells may contribute to unhealthy eating habits

 Further research is necessary to better understand the individual factors that may increase responses to food and contribute to excessive and unhealthy eating.
-Helping educate high-risk individuals on how their body may respond to food-stimuli in the environment will be crucial to ensuring that they are able to maintain their health.
+Helping educate high-risk individuals on how their body may respond to food-stimuli in the environment will be crucial to ensuring that they can maintain their health.

 Written by Haisam Shah, BSc